jimunoz1990/WakeMeRight/README.md

 # WakeMeRight
-Alarm clock with special features
+Alarm clock with motivational quotes to help you start the day!